-Past the last hotel waves breaking on the shore ruffled the silence.
+Past the last hotel, waves breaking on the shore ruffled the silence.
 His sandals indented the sand.
 He kicked them off.
 Quickening his pace, he nearly stumbled till he reached the firm sea soaked sand.
 The crest of waves broke the darkness as they rolled toward shore.
 He inhaled the brine as the sea cooled his toes and spread a smile across his face.
 The package slipped from his fingers.
-Then, his mind went back twenty years.
+Then, his mind went back 15 years.

 Inside the airport the concrete walls were high and beige paint smooth except for the one facing the street.
 That one was clear glass all the way to the ceiling.
 From inside you saw light so shiny it made everything magical.
 If you were arriving, it made you feel you’d been wasting your life living somewhere else.
 If you were leaving, it made you wish you had the courage to throw everything away and turn around.

 He was with his wife, his first love, the most desirable woman in the world.
 She was leaving, for she had been told in a letter that her mother was in a hospital.
 He had given her nearly all the money they had to go.